cdisc-org/DataExchange-ODM-LinkML/docs/StudyEventData.md

     required: true
   StudyEventRepeatKey:
     name: StudyEventRepeatKey
+    description: A key used to distinguish between repeats of the same type of study event for a single subject.
+    comments:
+    - 'Conditional

+      If the StudyEventDef/@Repeating attribute has the value "Yes" and there is more than one ClinicalData/SubjectData/StudyEventData/@OID element, the StudyEventRepeatKey
+      attribute must be provided.
+Must be unique among the set of ClinicalData/SubjectData/StudyEventData/@OID elements.
+The StudyEventRepeatKey must be present only when the StudyEventDef/@Repeating attribute has the value "Yes".'
     domain_of:
     - StudyEventData
     - KeySet
     range: repeatKey
   TransactionTypeRef:
     name: TransactionTypeRef
+    description: Identifies the transaction type when /ODM/@FileType is Transactional and there is no child element.
+    comments:
+    - 'Conditional Required when contained within an ODM Transactional file and the StudyEventData element has no child element content the TransactionType must be specified.

+      When importing data from an ODM Snapshot file, the TransactionType attribute must not affect the processing of any of the StudyEvent child elements.'
     domain_of:
     - SubjectData
     - StudyEventData